Port Credit Secondary School: Robotics and Manufacturing Team

 The Port Credit robotics and manufacturing team has taken part in many robotics competitions.
 The team was started in 2009 and placed 4th place overall at Skills Ontario.
 Since then, the team has taken part in the VEX, FIRST Robotics Competition, and Skills Canada robotics competitions.

 Port Credit also integrates robotics and manufacturing into the curriculum as part of the SciTech regional program by providing robotics units in the Grade 10 manufacturing class, Grade 11 Computer Engineering Class, and Grade 12 Computer Engineering Class.
 In these classes, students learn machining techniques and CAD modelling software such as SolidEdge, along with some Arduino and EasyC programming.

 Regional Strings

 Port Credit Secondary School is home to a Regional Strings program.
 Students do not need any previous strings training to be admitted.
 There are three levels of admission, beginner/intermediate/advanced.
 The program had its beginnings over a decade ago and has expanded year after year.
 Those in the program can major in violin, viola, cello and double bass.

-War Efforts
+World War II

 Port Credit Secondary School was one of the few schools that had to witness and partake in the war efforts of World War II.
-During World War II, Port Credit experienced a decline in enrollment due to the war and students having to enlist in the Canadian military.
+During World War II, Port Credit experienced a decline in enrolment due to the war and students having to enlist in the Canadian military.
 Around 26 teachers and students lost their lives in the war and never returned home.
 To this day, Port Credit Secondary School reads the names of these students and teachers every year on Remembrance Day.